SangeyLama/UCNSemester3SangeysNotes/Readme.md

  * How to build a web client (either webforms or MVC)

 ### System Development
 Knowledge:
+The students should have achieved knowledge of:
 * The role of experiments as part of or a supplement to the system development method
 * The role of quality criteria in the system development process and the system's final design.

 Skills:
+The students should be able to:
 * Model and design IT systems
 * Use a suitable software architecture
-* Document and communicate product and process – including traceability
+* Document and communicate product and process â€“ including traceability
 * Quality assure product and process
 * Use suitable design patterns
 * Involve users